sagecodes/intro-to-sql/README.md

 | Row →   |   |   |
 | Row →   |   |   |

-##### Table Organizaton
+##### Table Organization

-Usually seperate tables contain data for a specific type of thing:
+Usually separate tables contain data for a specific type of thing:

 If we look at [w3schools](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) again you can see all the different tables in the database